The Return

 laughing.
 "Oh man, you are wet behind the ears."

-"Don't you want me to be
+"Don't you want me do be

 better informed so I'll do your bidding?"